slavikshakhov/angular-learn/README.md

         <ng-content></ng-content>     !!! use select
     </div>

-1. pass var from a to c (ex. el)
-2. from b access c as ng-content, get c's fields
-3. from b access c as ng-content, get dom of c
+1. b renders ng-content (c) if el.color defined, if not --> renders html passed from a (as ng-template) !!! if c has local styles, if ng-template rendered instead of c, no styles applied